 A homeschool community should be supportive.

-The bickering in the homeschooling community is exhausting.
-And frankly, completely pointless and downright stupid.
+The squabbling in the homeschooling community is exhausting.
+And frankly, completely pointless.
+Stupid, even.

 For awhile, it was hard to be a blogger/author/speaker voice in the homeschool community.
 I spent a lot of time explaining who I was and who I was not.
 I would be doing my thing, living life the way it worked for us, trying to talk about this huge middle ground of homeschoolers that I honestly believe exists…but I would often get muffled out by the screams of the extremists on either end.